What’s the difference between all these bottled waters?

 There is also alkaline water, which has a higher pH level than tap water, meaning it is less acidic.

 So, what’s the difference between all these waters?
 Do they all have the same benefits?

 Alkaline water has a higher pH than normal tap water, but there have been a number of studies showing that, while there is no evidence alkaline water has harmful effects, there is also no evidence to support the health benefits of alkaline water.

 Essentially, if all systems in the body are properly functioning, the pH of the blood won’t change much anyway.
 That’s why health experts say the amount of water consumed is more important than the type of water consumed.

 But how much should you drink?

 Storrs says you should drink half your body weight in ounces per day.
-For example, a 150 pound person should aim to drink about 75 oz of water a day.
+For example, a 150-pound person should aim to drink about 75 ounces of water a day.